• Skip to primary navigation

 Ingredients

 The best part of this drink is how simple it is.
 There doesn't need to be a lot of planning or stress.
-Grab three easy to find items from the store, and you're done!
+Grab three easy-to-find items from the store, and you're done!
 Check it off the list, and it is ready to go.
 Not everything about meal planning and party planning needs to feel overwhelming!

 So, what exactly will you need?
 Are you ready for this?